-Site Name: South Hams Grid Reference: \$X942565 JNCC Site Code: UK0012650 Size: 126.87ha Designation: \$AC Habitats Regulations Assessment: Data Proforma Site Description The South Hams SAC is partially located within the National Park boundary, with the rest of the site located to the south east of Dartmoor, on the Devon coastline.
+Site Name: South Hams Grid Reference: SX942565 JNCC Site Code: UK0012650 Size: 126.87ha Designation: SAC Habitats Regulations Assessment: Data Proforma Site Description The South Hams SAC is partially located within the National Park boundary, with the rest of the site located to the south east of Dartmoor, on the Devon coastline.
 The South Hams SAC is thought to hold the largest population of Greater horseshoe bat in the UK, and is the only one containing more than 1,000 adult bats.
 It contains the largest known maternity roost in the UK and possibly Europe.
 The site contains both maternity and hibernation sites.
 Many of the roosts are within caves not open to the public.
 However, within the National Park boundary there are 3 bat roosts (on the south-eastern edge of Dartmoor), with associated flightpaths and sustenance zones.
 The unlit countryside of the moor is beneficial for the bats who use the landscapes linear features for navigation purposes.
-Guidance related to the South Hams SAC and associated bat feature is currently being updated.
+Guidance related to the South Hams SAC and associated bat feature has been recently updated by Natural England with supplementary advice for the conservation objectives 3 .
 The SAC is important for its extensive limestone grassland.
 The limestone headland cliffs of Torbay supports calcareous grassland and scrubland facies.
 The site is exceptional in that it supports a number of rare and scarce vascular plants.
 The SAC also supports areas of Tilio-Acerion ravine forest, which is woodland containing ash, elm and small leaved lime and field maple.
 A number of the specific habitat features of the SAC are not relevant for the areas of the SAC located within the National Park boundary.
 These include the vegetated sea cliffs and limestone grasslands, which are located in the SAC area on the Devon coastline.
-The SAC area within Dartmoor has a designation focused on the caves and associated bat roosts at Buckfastleigh, and are the relevant features to consider in this HRA.
-Qualifying Features Annex I habitats that are primary reason for selection of the site: • European dry heaths Semi-natural dry grasslands and scrubland facies on calcareous substrates Annex 1 habitats that are a qualifying feature but not primary reason for site selection Vegetated seas cliffs of the Atlantic and Baltic Coasts Caves not open to the public Tilio-Acerion forests of slopes, screes and ravines Annex II Species that are primary reason for selection of the site: Greater horseshoe bat
+The SAC area within Dartmoor has a designation focused on the caves and associated bat roosts at Buckfastleigh and are the relevant features to consider in this HRA.
+Recent Supplementary Advice 4 from NE confirms that the landscape around the SAC sites is essential for the bats for foraging and other behaviours.
+Qualifying Features Annex I habitats that are primary reason for selection of the site: European dry heaths Semi-natural dry grasslands and scrubland facies on calcareous substrates Annex 1 habitats that are a qualifying feature but not primary reason for site selection